Klortho/tree-chart/README.md

 # tree-chart

 Right now this is in the middle of yet another major refactoring.
-Recent, mostly-working code is in old-src.
-New stuff (not working at all yet) is in src.

 Develop: